nut1414/cloudboi/test/README.md

 def browser(playwright):
     """Returns a browser instance for the test session"""

+def browser_context_args(frontend_url):
+    """Configure browser context with base_url and other settings"""

-def page(browser):
+def page(browser, browser_context_args):
-    """Returns a fresh page for each test"""
+    """Returns a fresh page for each test using the configured browser context"""

 # Data fixtures
 def test_user():